markstringer-dti/markstringer-dti.github.io/dti.md

 The software pioneer Alan Kay said, "Point of view is worth 80 IQ points."
 If you can only figure out the right way to look at something, you can do much cleverer things.
 This book shows the reader a number of different ways of looking at the problem of project management.

-So, you might expect a book called "Delivering the Impossible" to have a bunch of different ways of looking at problem projects, even the ones that seem totally impossible.
+So, you might expect a book called "Delivering the Impossible" to have a bunch of different ways of looking at problem projects.
+You might even expect some useful ways of looking at the ones that seem totally impossible.

 What you would like and expect from a book titled "Delivering the Impossible" is some kind of guide.
 You'd expect some kind of handbook for dealing with projects that seem impossible.